 In general, in Viking law, banishments were limited to a period of three years, but there is no evidence that Erik or his father ever returned to Norway.
 Thorvald took his son to Iceland, where they made their new home.

 4. He was banished from Iceland as an adult

 Erik found himself repeating the mistakes of his father in Iceland.
 In Iceland, after his marriage, he lived in a town called Haukadale.

-Here, in 980, a number of his servants, known as Thralls, accidentally caused a landside which crush the house of his neighbor Valtthjof, presumably with the man himself inside.
+Here, in 980, a number of his servants, known as Thralls, accidentally caused a landside that crushed the house of his neighbor Valtthjof, presumably with the man himself inside.

-A kinsman of the neighbor, know as Eyiolf the Foul, retaliated by killing the servants that caused the accident.
+A kinsman of the neighbor, known as Eyiolf the Foul, retaliated by killing the servants that caused the accident.

 Erik made his way north and set up a new farmstead on the island of Oxley, in the Breioafjord of Iceland.

 5. In fact, he was banished from Iceland twice